SimonPadbury/baselayer-3/_src/typography.md

 Semantic `<menu>` tags are treated by the browser as no different to an `<ul>`, but they are announced as a menu by [screen readers](https://web.dev/articles/semantics-and-screen-readers).
 Baselayer gives `<menu>`, `<ul>`, and `<ol>` the same styling: some left padding and bottom margin (and you can remove these you don't require them, using [spacing utility classes]({{ "/decoration/#spacing" | url }})).

 Using an `<li>` within a `<menu>` will give you bulletpoint block items.
 This will be OK for sidebars and dropdown menus, for example, but there’s also the `<menuitem>` tag.
-This is an inline tag (like a `<span>`), and it doesn’t come with a bulletpoint.
+This is an inline tag (like a `<span>` but semantic for menu items), and it doesn’t come with a bulletpoint.

-This is what you get if you add no styling, other than the Baselayer defaults (but you will want to add more styling):
+This is what you get if you add no styling, other than the Baselayer defaults (but of course you will want to add more styling):

 <nav class="my-3">
   <menu>